hestokes/Project-2-recipes/README.md

     - Add your own favorite recipes
     - See the recipes of other users
     - Comment on recipes
-    - Recieve comments on your recipes
+    - Receive comments on your recipes

 ## Future

-- Login functionality
+- Login/Authentication functionality
 - Comment page
 - Recipe page